devfile/devfile-web/libs/docs/src/docs/no-version/developing-with-devfiles.md

 description: Developing with devfiles
 ---

+A devfile is a `yaml` file.
+After you include it in your local environment, the devfile provides ways to automate your processes.
+Tools like `odo` run the devfile and apply its guidelines to your environment.
+You can configure the devfile based on your unique development needs.

 To get a better understanding of what devfiles can help build, take a look at a few tools that currently support devfile.

 ## Quick start guides